Omustardo/auto-yourchronicle/README.md

 This was developed on Debian 12.
 It should work for other linux distros without modification.
-With modifications to the programs used in calls to `subprocess.run`, it should work for non-linux systems.
+With modifications to the programs used in calls to `subprocess.run` as well updates to `run.sh`, it should work for non-linux systems.

 The programs used through `subprocess.run` are:

 * `wmctrl` for moving and resizing the game window.
-* `xdotool` for verifying that the YourChronicle window is active.
+* `xdotool` for verifying that the "Your Chronicle" window is active.
 * `scrot` for capturing screenshots.
 The screenshot function from pyautogui is not reliable. https://gist.github.com/Omustardo/25d14d0bcc8acf3c979b6505c2f136c7